thedeaddan/minecraftserveronline/README.md

 # minecraftserveronline
 ## A bot for checking online on the minecraft server
 ____
-Need Python 3 and 3 packages:
+Need Python 3 and 4 packages:
 `python3 pip install mcstats`
 For use VK API:
 `python3 pip install vk_api`
+To output errors:
+`python3 pip install traceback`
 If package **time** is not defined:
 `python3 pip install time`
 ____